Research Ethics Board

 Overarching Principles of Ethical Review

-Ethics are principles of right conduct guiding "what ought to be done".
-In the context of the Tri-Council Policy Statement: Guidelines on Research Involving Human Subjects, the Board subscribes to the following ethical principles that are commonly held and valued by diverse research disciplines:
+Ethics are principles of right conduct guiding “what ought to be done”.
+In the context of the Tri-Council Policy Statement 2, the REB subscribes to following ethical principles that are commonly held and valued by diverse research disciplines:

 -